frankframework/frank-manual/docs/source/troubleshooting/troubleshooting.rst

 **Answer:** In the configuration, make the authenticationMethod a configurable property (for example ``${​​​​api.authMethod}​​​​​​​​​​​``.

-Assuming you've set these exact properties in the DeploymentSpecifics.properties, you can 'disable' it's behaviour in the StageSpecifics_LOC.properties by setting:
+Assuming you've set these exact properties in the DeploymentSpecifics.properties, you can 'disable' its behaviour in the StageSpecifics_LOC.properties by setting:

 .. code-block:: none